function61/lambda-alertmanager/README.md

 A: uptimerobot.com is awesome, but:

-- It only supports 5 minute rates while lambda-alertmanager supports 1 minute rates.
+- The free option only supports 5 minute rates while lambda-alertmanager supports 1 minute rates.
 - It does mainly HTTP/HTTPS checks, while lambda-alertmanager integrates with Prometheus, Amazon CloudWatch & others as well.
 - It supports free SMS messages (no delivery guarantees), but they have non-free "pro SMS" (better delivery). lambda-alertmanager SMSes are all "pro SMS" and free to a certain limit.